+Strategy: Extended School Day

-Strategy: Before School Program Minutes added to school year: 4,320
+Minutes added to school year: 4,320

-We are still offering interventions and before school tutoring.
-Intervention will be embedded in the school day without changes to other curriculum programs.
-Before school tutoring targets students that are performing below grade level will receive assistance in Reading, writing, mathematic and science.
+We are still offering tutoring before school for the lowest 35% and ESOL students.
+Intervention will be embedded in the school day without changes to other curriculum programs (extended day).
+Before school tutoring targets students that are performing below grade level will receive assistance in Reading, writing, and mathematics.
+Afterschool enrichment with students scoring level 3 or higher.